chaoss/wg-evolution/metrics/Issue_Resolution_Duration.md

 ## Implementation

 For each closed issue:
-* Issue Resolution Duration = Timestamp of issue closed - Timestamp of issue opens
+* Issue Resolution Duration = Timestamp of issue closed - Timestamp of issue opened

 **Aggregators:**
 * Average.
 Average amount of time (in days, by default) for an issue in the repository to be closed.